danilogsch/Coop-SLAM/README.md

 If you want to use my generated synth_depot_dataset for trainning/testing/validating the model, download it from this [google drive folder](https://drive.google.com/drive/folders/1HEUbte6S7996iOndTYddwkNz7qlJFa4Y?usp=sharing) and put the contents under humble_ws/synth_depot_dataset.

-The model weights and utils obtained during trainning and will be available after peer-review at this link.
+The model weights and utils obtained during trainning will be available after peer-review at this link.
 Put it on checkpoints/fpn_resnet_50_semseg.

 Tested on Ubuntu Jammy (22.04) and ROS2 Humble with Ignition Gazebo (Garden).
 Future release will use Harmonic LTS with DockerFile to ease installion and usage.